pymacaron/pages/monitoring.md

 ## Supported monitoring frameworks

-PyMacaron does not offer monitoring in itself, but is designed to support third party monitoring frameworks (such as scoutapp) and make it easy to monitor custom section of code.
+PyMacaron does not offer monitoring in itself, but is designed to support third party monitoring frameworks (such as scoutapm) and make it easy to monitor custom section of code.

-### scoutapp.com
+### scoutapm.com

-To activate pymacaron's builtin support for [scoutapp](https://scoutapp.com) just add the following key to your 'pym-config.yaml':
+To activate pymacaron's builtin support for [scoutapm](https://scoutapm.com) just add the following key to your 'pym-config.yaml':

 ```